-GENDER: 14 of the infants were female; 24 were male

-37/38 of the infants who died in unsafe sleeping situations were 5 months of age or younger (25 of which were under 3 months old) and 1 was 8 months old, stressing the increased risk of sharing a sleep surface with very young babies.
+- GENDER: 14 of the infants were female; 24 were male - AGE: 37/38 of the infants who died in unsafe sleeping situations were 5 months of age or younger (25 of which were under 3 months old) and 1 was 8 months old, stressing the increased risk of sharing a sleep surface with very young babies.

-Of the 24 unsafe sleeping related deaths with bed sharing, 23 involved one or both parents, one involved an adolescent babysitter and in 3 cases another child was also in the bed.
+Of the 24 unsafe sleeping related deaths with bed-sharing, 23 involved one or both parents, one involved an adolescent babysitter and in three cases another child was also in the bed.
 A breakdown of who was sleeping with the infant and on what surface (most common being an adult bed) follows:

-Mother only 12
+- Mother only 12

-Father only 3
+- Father only 3

-Both parents 5
+- Both parents 5

-Baby sitter 1
+- Baby sitter 1

-Mother and Sibling (s) 3
+- Mother and sibling 3

-14 infants died alone in unsafe sleep environments, most often involving the clutter of toys, pillows, blankets and clothing.
+Fourteen infants died alone in unsafe sleep environments, most often involving the clutter of toys, pillows, blankets and clothing.

 Note: In addition to these identified "unsafe sleeping" related deaths, two other SUDI deaths were reviewed where the infants died in "sling" type infant carriers on an adult's chest.
-Parents are cautioned to keep a close eye on babies while using these carriers, not to over-heat them, and not to leave babies in them for extended periods of time.
+Parents are cautioned to keep a close eye on babies while using these carriers, not to overheat them, and not to leave babies in them for extended periods of time.

-Many Child Death Review teams in a number of jurisdictions have similar findings and several organizations have taken a strong stance and have issued position statements and warnings about the risks associated with bed sharing (see text boxes on page 15).
+Many Child Death Review teams in a number of jurisdictions have similar findings and several organizations have taken a strong stance and have issued position statements and warnings about the risks associated with bed-sharing.